Doberman0/bpdts-test-app/README.md

 # bpdts-test-app
-Technical test for the DWP wherin I develop a REST API that gets users from another API, an API that can list users in the UK, and displays all the users within a 50-mile radius.
+Technical test for the DWP wherein I develop a REST API that gets users from another API, an API that can list users in the UK, and displays all the users within a 50-mile radius.

 # The overall structure of the program/algorithm
 1) You send a get request to the API that I have written